 These consultation obligations also apply to a recommendation to amend rules or regulations.
-Gas Industry Co consulted on the September 2007 statement of proposal over a three week period in September 2007.
+Gas Industry Co consulted on the September 2007 Statement of Proposal over a 5 week period1.
 Submissions were invited from the list of stakeholders in Appendix I.

-Submissions on the statement of proposal were received from:
+Submissions on the statement of proposal were received from 9 industry participants: